BackofenLab/StoatyDive/README.md

 You can skip this step with `--turn_off_classification`.
 The parameter `--maxcl` is crucial for the k-means clustering.
 Just leave it in default, since the number of clusters will be optimized internally.
 The parameter `--maxcl` is just an upper bound.
 If you assume that 15 cluster is not enough then increase the parameter.
+You can also force StoatyDive to use k clusters with `-k`.

 #### Smoothing of the Peak Profiles
 StoatyDive can smooths the peak profiles, with a spline regression, using the